 Other non environmentally conscious development patterns include providing insufficient open green space, prolonging construction timelines, disturbing or clearing more land than necessary, and grading that aggravates erosion problems.
-Hideout can regulate these behaviors through updates to zoning and building codes.
+Hideout can regulate these behaviors through updates to zoning and building codes or by implementing impact fees to discourage excessive air pollution and toxic runoff.

-In dealing with different kinds of hazards.
-Hideout can conduct risk assessments and regulate where and how land is developed.
-Impact fees are a possible means of regulating air pollution and toxic runoff.
+In dealing with different kinds of hazards, Hideout can conduct risk assessments and regulate where and how land is developed.
 Additionally, monitoring systems can be implemented to measure and collect data on light, air, and noise pollution and determine further mitigation strategies.